PBendiek/PBendiek.github.io/about.markdown

 I have an MSc in Energy Systems and Data Analytics and BEng in Energy and Environmental Engineering.
 I worked at places like [Octopus Energy](https://octopus.energy/) and the [Energy Systems Catapult](https://es.catapult.org.uk/).
 Now, I am at [Building Atlas](https://www.buildingatlas.io/), helping to scale up retrofits for commertial buildings.

+This is me at the Porridge Making World Championships.
+(If you wonder what I am holding in my hand: It's a [Spurtle](https://en.wikipedia.org/wiki/Spurtle))
 <img src="/images/me.jpg" width="600" height="650">